Treboder/WebAppMonitoringUbuntu/README.md

 We also show how to monitor an exemplary [Hello World REST Service](https://hub.docker.com/r/vad1mo/hello-world-rest/).
 Both web applications mentioned are supposed to run via [Docker](https://hub.docker.com/) on the same EC2 instance, whereas [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) are installed and configured on another EC2.

-The experimental setup described here contains two AWS EC2 instances of type t2.micro with Amazon-Linux.
+The experimental setup described here contains two AWS EC2 instances of type t2.micro with Amazon-Linux, associated to AWS' Elastic IPs.
-We also use AWS' Elastic IPs with following IP adresses used in config files described later:
-* 3.85.149.192 (Monitoring Stack Server)
-* 52.202.41.59 (Web Application Server)

 # 2. QUICKSTART
 The project provides two shell scripts that manage the entire installation/configuration routine.